Locating and Editing Factual Associations in Mamba: Attention Knock-out in Mamba?

+Attention modules mediate the flow of information across different token positions in transformer LMs.
+In attention \emph{``knock-out''} experiments the information that flows through a specific edge (from $k^{th}$ token to $q^{th}$ token) via a certain attention head is blocked to understand if critical information flows through that edge.
+This is also a form of causal mediation analysis and it has been effective in understanding the information flow in transformer LMs \citep{geva2023dissecting, wang2022interpretability, todd2023function}.
+In Mamba, information from past tokens is retained in the $s_i$ states, with the Conv + SSM operations (see \Cref{fig:mambablock} and Equations \ref{eqn:ssm-start}--\ref{eqn:ssm-end}).
+We ask, can we perform experiments similar to attention knock-out experiments in Mamba in order to understand how it moves factual information?

-In \Cref{app:ablate-retention}, we present a version of attention knock-out experiment, where we block information flow of the $q^{th}$ token to \textit{all} the future tokens with Conv + SSM operation.
-We recognize that this intervention is not as \textit{surgical} as blocking information from $q^{th}$ token to just $k^{th}$ token.
-However, with some caveats, this experiment leads us to draw some conclusion about the information flow in Mamba that is similar to what \cite{geva2023dissecting} found for GPT LMs.
-See \Cref{app:ablate-retention} for details.
+\textbf{We find that performing similar experiments in Mamba can be difficult}.
+The use of Conv with a non-linearity in conjunction with selective-SSM make it challenging to remove the information retained in the $q^{th}$ token from the $k^{th}$ token (see \Cref{app:ablate-retention} for details).
+However, it is possible to block the propagation of information from the $k^{th}$ token to \textit{all} the future tokens via Conv + SSM operation by mean-ablation.
+Specifically, for a layer $\ell$, we set $a_k^{(\ell)} := \mathbb{E}\big[a^{(\ell)}\big]$, where $\mathbb{E}\big[a^{(\ell)}\big]$ is the mean of $a^{(\ell)}$ states collected with 10,000 tokens from WikiText-103 by \cite{merity2016pointer}.
+We recognize that this intervention may not be as \textit{surgical} as cutting a specific edge.
+However, with some caveats, this experiment suggests that the factual information flow in Mamba is similar to what \cite{geva2023dissecting} observed in GPT LMs.

+We randomly sample 700 facts across 6 factual relations from the \textsc{Relations} dataset.
+For each of those examples we block-out information propagation of the \textit{subject}, \textit{non-subject}, and the \textit{prompt-last} token positions for a window of $10$ layers around a specific layer $\ell$.
+The effect of blocking out $\text{Conv + SSM}$ information flow for certain layer-token ($\ell-k$) positions is measured as the relative change in $p(o)$ with $\nicefrac{\Big(p\big(o \,|\, a_k^{(\ell)} := \mathbb{E}\big[a^{(\ell)}\big]\big) - p(o)\Big)}{p(o)}$. \Cref{fig:attn_knockout} shows the averaged result and it leads us to draw the following conclusions about how factual information flows in Mamba: